The stream of scandals surrounding the Murray-Darling Basin seems never ending.

 Unfortunately, the corrupting influence of vested interests is nothing new to the Murray-Darling Basin Plan.
 Here’s some background on the Murray-Darling river system and the landmark bipartisan plan to return it to health.

-The problem is we take too much water out of our rivers, and it has terrible consequences.
+The simple truth is that we are taking too much water out of our rivers, year after year, and it has terrible consequences.
 Here in Victoria, 75 percent of our wetlands have disappeared, native fish numbers have dropped by 90 percent and our unique red gum forests are struggling to survive.
 Something has to change.

 Fortunately the problem was recognised by none other than former Prime Minister John Howard himself.
 On Australia Day 2007, at the height of the Millennium drought, he announced a $10 billion national plan for water security.
 “The old way of managing the Murray-Darling Basin has reached its use by date,” he said.
 “The tyranny of incrementalism and the lowest common denominator must end.”